paulgalow/paulgalow.com/src/pages/2023-12-10-aws-solutions-architect-professional-exam-sap-c02/index.md

 ### Tip #3: Focus on the tradeoffs and differences between services

 Amazon's cross-functional company structure and microservices architecture has led to its famous two-pizza team rule.
 One consequence of this decentralized approach has been a wild proliferation of AWS services, sometimes with overlapping functionality.
 In most cases, there is more than one way to achieve the same result.
 I think of this focus on primitives, not products as tools like Lego bricks.
-So you have to know what each tool is good for and when to use another one.
+So you have to know what each tool is good for and when to use another.
 This means _knowing the tradeoffs and differences_ between services.

 Examples: When to use which?